05 A Lady to Lead

-He glanced at the center of the Square.
-The statue of Silvi Willa Mayweather welcomed newcomers to the city as she probably did in real life.
-Josah never knew his mother, as she died days after giving birth.
-While the chiseled stone statue never satisfied him, it always drew Josah’s attention.
+Becoming disinterested in the speech, Josah glanced at the center of the Square.
+That’s where the statue of Silvi Willa welcomed newcomers to the city, as she may have done in real life.
+Josah never knew his mother, having died days after giving birth.
+While the stone statue could never replace his mother, it always drew his attention.

-Graybard wandered around the crowd and worked his way back to Josah.
-“Oy, my friend.
-These people cannot defend themselves.
-Farmers, former nobles and old folk, that’s all we have here.”
+Graybard, who wandered around the crowd, worked his way back to Josah.
+“My friend, these people cannot defend themselves.
+Farmers, former nobles, and old folk are all we have in Bon Abbi.”

 Without thinking, Josah retorted, “There are women.”

 Graybard nodded for a moment.
 “Yes, there are women here.
-And they may have to be on the frontlines.”
+And they may have to join the others on the frontlines.”

 “I’m only worrying about one,” Josah sighed.

-Evelyn finished her announcement, bowing to the villagers.
-A curious act for sure, as nobles never bowed to commoners.
-People came to her and promised to prepare the city for their coming visitor.
+As Evelyn finished her announcement, she bowed to the villagers.
+It was an extraordinary act for sure, as nobles never stooped to commoners.
+Yet, the Villagers drew near to her.
+Different people promised to prepare the city for the coming visitor.

 Rubbing the side of his beard, Graybard turned to Josah.
 “So, when were you planning to tell me you were an Evermore?” he asked.

 “I wasn’t trying to hide it.
 It never came up.”

-“There’s more here,” said Graybard.
-“But the Lady is coming this way.
+“There’s more here than what you are willing to say,” said Graybard.
+“But the Lady is coming our way.
 We’ll talk later.”

 The Lady of Bon Abbi played her role very well.
 She extended her hand to people encouraged by her presence and sheer commitment.
 But she kept glancing over to Josah.

-Evelyn made her way to the group, who waited for her to lead them to the Manor.
+The group waited for Evelyn, as she was to lead them to the Manor.
 “My apologies.
-That took me a little longer than expected.
-We have challenging days ahead.
-Follow me, and I’ll take you to the Manor.”
+That took me longer than expected.
+There are challenging days ahead for Bon Abbi.
+Follow me to the Manor.”

-The young girl led the group into the Square.
-Josah followed behind her, taking notice of how she had changed over the years.
-Evelyn became a young woman, pleasant to the eye, with a gentle way about her that was infectious.
+The young girl led them into the Square.
+Josah followed behind Evelyn, taking notice of how she had changed over the years.
+She became a young woman, pleasant to the eye, with a gentle way about her that was infectious.
 He couldn’t help but grin when he thought how Evelyn had always been taller than him, until now.